 - Improbable Aiming Skills: The Pyrrans (junkmen and grubbers alike) are very good at shooting things.
 The junkmen train from childhood with their Hand Cannons, while the low-tech grubbers use wrist-mounted crossbows.

 - Lost Colony: Tens of thousands of worlds were settled during the days of the Old Empire.
 After its collapse, many were forgotten and have degraded to barbarism.
 Some were re-discovered since then.
-Two such worlds are the settings of the second the third novels.
+Two such worlds are the settings of the second and the third novels.

 - Mind over Matter: Jason is a good gambler because he can slightly move the dice (and even a roulette wheel) with his mind.
 It's a fairly weak and fickle ability, though.

 - Neck Snap: Being Heavy Worlders, the Pyrrans are strong enough to easily snap an off-worlder's neck, not to mention other bones.
 In the first book, a security guard at the casino is about to grab Jason for having a lucky streak (although Jason is using Mind over Matter to load the dice).
 Kerk calmly walks up through the crowd and snaps the guard's gun hand like a twig.

 - Papa Wolf: After Kerk's only surviving son makes a Heroic Sacrifice to save Jason (who was told to stay inside) during a breach of the Perimeter, Kerk nearly kills Jason then and there, giving him one chance to get off the planet before strangling him.
 Naturally, Jason stays.